 Feeling self conscious and uncomfortable still without it, Erik accepted the mask turning away so as to readjust it to his face.
 Stepping aside to fetch and reapply the wig, the Opera Ghost sighed, taking a seat.

-He then felt arms encircle over his shoulders,
+He then felt arms encircle over his shoulders, he turned to see Mag smiling back at him.

 He smiled, "I suppose now everyone is going to the cast party."